-▼ Application Firewall Decider Settings This section allows you to configure the application firewall Decider processes.
+• Application Firewall Decider Settings Th is section allows you to configure the application firewall Decider processes.
 The number of Application Firewall decider process to run.
-Decider Processes: 2 The port to which the Enforcer rule should send traffic so it can be distributed between the decide processes.
-Decider Port: 11008 r
+Decider Processes: 2 p The port to which the Enforcer rule should send traffic so it can be distributed between the decider processes.
+Decider Port: 11008